8VIM/8VIM/README.md

 Moving your finger from right->circle->lift-your-finger performs a paste. whatever is in the clipboard.

 #####Emoji support
-The 8Vim keyboard supports emoji's in two styles - 'Google/Android' and 'Apple' Right now the access to the emojis is a little troublesome, you have to go to the selection keyboard and then there exists a button that takes you to the emoji-keyboard.
+The 8Vim keyboard supports emoji's in two styles - EmojiOne and EmojiOne-Black&White Right now the access to the emojis is a little troublesome, you have to go to the selection keyboard and then there exists a button that takes you to the emoji-keyboard.
 Pretty shity right?
 I know...